A Guide to Turning Attitudes Around

 Spotting a Negative Employee

 Negative behavior is subjective.
-But the following scenarios and characterizations tend to be consistent with negative employees.
+However, the following scenarios and characterizations are consistent with negative employees.
 A negative employee:

 - Finds flaws in every suggested solution